Romarinho (footballer, born December 1990)

-Romário Ricardo da Silva (born 12 December 1990), commonly known as Romarinho, is a Brazilian professional footballer who plays as a forward.
+Romário Ricardo da Silva (born 12 December 1990), commonly known as Romarinho (not to be confused with Romarinho Faria) is a Brazilian professional footballer who plays as a forward for Portuguesa.

 Career

 Early career

 Born in Palestina, a small city in the São Paulo state, Romarinho began playing in a local school at the age of five, and later had trials at Vitória and São Paulo FC, where he was unable to stay due to homesickness.
 He played for Rio Preto and Rio Branco-SP as a youth, making his first team debut with the latter in the 2009 Campeonato Paulista Série A2 and helping the club to achieve promotion to the Campeonato Paulista.

 After leaving Rio Branco after the 2010 Paulistão, Romarinho played for Desportivo Brasil (where he was the top scorer of the club in the Campeonato Paulista Segunda Divisão) before being loaned to São Bernardo in 2011.
 After suffering relegation and featuring rarely, he was released and spent four months without a club before signing for Bragantino.

 Romarinho ended the 2011 season with nine goals for Bragantino, and was named the breakthrough player of the 2012 Campeonato Paulista while at the club.